Marie-Pierre GauthierResearch assistant

 E-mail: peterzee at stanford dot edu

 Peter received his BS in Plant Sciences from UC Santa Cruz in 2006.
 He then moved to Indiana University in Bloomington, where he did his PhD research with Jim Bever and Greg Velicer.
 For his thesis research, he studied how a variety of contexts--genetic, social and environmental--have the potential to alter ecological and evolutionary processes.
 He focused his work on bacterial populations, using experimental evolutionary lineages of the social bacterium Myxococcus xanthus.
 He then did a short postdoc at ETH Zurich, studying the evolution of predator-prey interactions in a laboratory system.
 Peter joined the lab in 2013 as an NSF Postdoctoral Fellow (co-supervised with Daniel Fisher).
-He plans to work on the impacts of stochastic ecological immigration on evolutionary diversification.
+He is working on the impacts of stochastic ecological immigration on evolutionary diversification.

 No email yet